Maxine Blossom Miles: Early life

-Maxine Forbes-Robertson was born 22 September 1901 to Johnston Forbes-Robertson and his wife, May Gertrude Dermot better known by her stage name of Gertrude Elliott, both actors.
+Maxine Forbes-Robertson was born in 1901 to actors Sir Johnston Forbes-Robertson and Gertrude Elliott.
 Her father was acclaimed, and his family was at the heart of London society.
-A privileged but grounded upbringing ensured that "Blossom", as she was known in her family, was able to develop her intellectual, sporting and artistic abilities to the full, despite losing an eye at an early age.
+A privileged but grounded upbringing ensured that "Blossom", as she was known in her family, was able to develop her intellectual, sporting, and artistic abilities to the full, despite losing an eye at an early age.
 She was no stranger to the theatre and appeared on the London stage with members of her family on occasion.